advanced-cropper/vue-advanced-cropper/example/docs/introduction/under-the-hood.md

 # Under The Hood

+## Basic methods

-## Refresh image
+### Refresh image

+The image is refreshed on change the `src` prop and on the cropper's mount.

 ::: warning Notice!
-The internal process of `refreshImage` method is described below.
-You should not use this method directly (use `refresh` instead, because it includes additional post process logic), but you should know what's going on under its hood.
+The internal process of `refresh` method is described below.
 :::

 1. First of all, stretcher is initialized.
 By default `initStretcher` method tries to